 We stayed at the Grandview on the Southend of the strip.
 Still very nice area, less crowded, had the trolleys, near groceries, had a kitchen, beautiful pool..AND the casino next door had a great childcare area that you could use while you went to the movies IN the casino, or dinner, or bowling, or gambling.
 It was great.

 Just be careful since the Grandview is a Timeshare property if you sign up for a tour or a 'deal' with lodging and the tour.. you loose 1/2 a day vacation being dragged around.
-We did it, we didn't buy, and we go over $100 of food gift certificates. almost 8 years ago
+We did it, we didn't buy, and we go over $100 of food gift certificates. about 8 years ago